Thinkwise/docs/website/versioned_docs/version-2018.2.0/indicium/installation.md

 ## Creating an Application Pool

 As stated earlier, Indicium is capable of hosting itself and IIS is merely used as a proxy to expose Indicium to the network and/or the internet.
 As such, all the heavy lifting is performed by Indicium’s own web server and the Application Pool in IIS does not even need to initialize a .NET runtime.
-Because of this, it is wise to select ‘No Managed Code’ when creating an Application Pool for Indicium, as it will positively affect the start up time.
+Because of this, it is wise to select *No Managed Code* when creating an Application Pool for Indicium, as it will positively affect the start up time.

 ![Add Application Pool](assets/indicium/image%20%289%29.png)